Nairam/proper-contact-form/readme.txt

 The current, basic functionality will not change but, in a future version, WP users will be able to add custom forms with validation quickly and easily.

-Get the absolute latest at the [https://github.com/joshcanhelp/proper-contact-platform](Github repo).
+Get the absolute latest at the [Github repo](https://github.com/joshcanhelp/proper-contact-form).

 == Screenshots ==